For all things vegetarian and vegan

 Whatever else motivated the Fürher, it was not a desire for a cruelty-free life style.

-The idea that Adolph Hitler was a vegetarian is one of those enduring myths (like the ones that state that a vegetarian diet lack vitamins or that vegetarians don't drink).
+The idea that Adolph Hitler was a vegetarian is one of those enduring, but ridiculous, myths (like the ones that state that a vegetarian diet lack vitamins, or that vegetarians never drink alcohol).
 So what are the facts?

 The truth is that Hitler loved meat, and especially game birds.
 His favorite dish was stuffed and roasted squab (baby pigeon).
 He also enjoyed rich cakes and pastries.